Good news: recovery statistics are very good for people who receive proper treatment.

-- Valve replacement — which may include a minimally invasive procedure like TAVI.
+- Valve replacement — which may include TAVR (or TAVI) or other minimally invasive procedure.
 In many cases, the best long-term solution may require a more involved surgery such as the Ross procedure or the insertion of a new tissue or manufactured valve.

 Understanding your heart valve problem: Which solution may be right for you?

 Walk through a step-by-step interactive guide explaining your valve issue and treatment options with helpful videos, text summaries and links along the way.